clar-test/clar/README.md

 Commandline usage is as follows:

-    $ ./clay.py .
+    $ ./clar.py .

 Where `.` is the folder where all the test suites can be found.
 The mixer will automatically locate all the relevant source files and build the testing boilerplate.

-The testing boilerplate will be written to `clay_main.c`, in the same folder as all the test suites.
+The testing boilerplate will be written to `clar_main.c`, in the same folder as all the test suites.
 This boilerplate has no dependencies whatsoever: building together this file with the rest of the suites will generate a fully functional test executable.

-    $ gcc -I. clay_main.c suite1.c test2.c -o run_tests
+    $ gcc -I. clar_main.c suite1.c test2.c -o run_tests

-**Do note that the Clay mixer only needs to be ran when adding new tests to a suite, in order to regenerate the boilerplate**.
-Consequently, the `clay_main.c` boilerplate can be checked in version control to allow building the test suite without any prior processing.
+**Do note that the Clar mixer only needs to be ran when adding new tests to a suite, in order to regenerate the boilerplate**.
+Consequently, the `clar_main.c` boilerplate can be checked in version control to allow building the test suite without any prior processing.

 This is handy when e.g. generating tests in a local computer, and then building and testing them on an embedded device or a platform where Python is not available.

-## The Clay API
+## The Clar API

-Clay makes the following methods available from all functions in a test suite.
+Clar makes the following methods available from all functions in a test suite.

 -   `cl_must_pass(call)`, `cl_must_pass_(call, message)`: Verify that the given